sanchit97/sanchit97.github.io/_pages/about.md

 Research Areas
 ======
-I am broadly interested in interpretability and robustness of Machine Learning models with a special focus on language models.
-I am also interested in exploring adversarial attacks on language models.
+I am broadly interested in interpretability and robustness of Machine Learning models.
+I explore all 3 vericals of explainability - feature based, instance based and prototype based.

 Previously, I have been involved around biometric research in facial recognition on human-like faces at [IAB Lab](http://iab-rubric.org/).